NotQuiteAwake/smart-aircon/README.md

 ## Todo-list

 - [x] Implementation of Temperature Visualisation
-- [ ] Implementation of Dialogs for interaction
+- [x] Implementation of Dialogs for interaction
 - [ ] Implementation of auto-search for the server
 - [ ] Implementation of a Tag System to describe user status
 - [ ] Implementation of a Priority System for multiple users
 - [ ] Raspberry Pi migration for the data collection code
 - [ ] Code rearrangement (OOP Optimization)
-- [ ] Bug Fixes
-- [ ] Build a local server demo without the arduino function